silicon-slopes-engineer-workshop/coding_pairs/README.md

 ## load in browser and create a new user with sign up

-## create new feature brach with the pattern - `task-1` task and iteration of that feature
+## create new feature branch with the pattern - `task-1` task and iteration of that feature

 CODE !